Nullsp4ce/chess-pieces/README.md

 ## Files & Usage

 - `pieces.png` includes `PNBRQK/WUDSYC` in a format used by 5D Chess client.
-  to use in 5D Chess, you should not change the file's name, dimension and color mode.
+- To use in 5D Chess, locate the game's local file folder (In Steam, Settings button for the game > `Manage` > `Browse Local Files`), rename the original `pieces.png` to something else and put the file into the folder.
-- Individual pieces (svg or png) could be uploaded.
+  You should not change the file's name, dimension and color mode.
 - License: CC BY-SA 4.0

 ## Design